 "Carl MacDougall’s new collection is brimming with the qualities we’ve come to expect from this important Scottish writer: beautiful writing, real people, poignant and wounded like us, rich emotional wisdom, and a lovely wit."

-On the whole, the stories were sad and tragic, although they were never told with melodrama.
+"The stories contained in this collection often left me stunned ... on occasion I had to read a page a few times ... the stories were sad and tragic, although they were never told with melodrama.
 Instead, they were quiet and deeply emotional, and I sometimes paused when one ended, and held it for a long while before I slipped into the next.
-What a powerful collection of stories that will haunt me.
+What a powerful collection of stories that will haunt me."